Syntax

 SET SOURCE_RATE_LIMIT { TO | = } { default | rate_limit_number };

-Use this statement to modify the rate limit of tables that have a source.
+For tables with connector, this statement controls the rate limit of the associated source.
 For the specific value of SOURCE_RATE_LIMIT, refer to How to view runtime parameters.

 Example